cunnie/writings/death.md

 Azrael stopped, stood still, and stared at Craxus.

 Suddenly Craxus leapt behind Azrael, too fast for Azrael&rsquo;s eyes to follow.
 And then Craxus picked up Azrael from the back of the neck.
 Azrael&rsquo;s hand clamped down on Craxus&rsquo;s arm, and he spun around in Craxus&rsquo;s grasp.
 Now he was facing Craxus, holding Craxus&rsquo;s arm firmly.

 &ldquo;Make your peace Craxus.
 Your end is near,&rdquo; said Azrael triumphantly.

 Azrael reached out with his other hand to grab Craxus&rsquo;s neck.
 Azrael gently fingered Craxus&rsquo;s neck, almost like a lover, looking for the right grip.
 He found it.
-He started to squeeze slowly--there was no need to rush.
+He started to squeeze slowly&mdash;there was no need to rush.

 There was a flash of light.
 Azrael realized that it was not Craxus that was in his grip, but Prometheus.
 And he also realized that he was no longer on the river Lethe, but now he was on the far banks.